top of page

 Eliza Nelson

 As my friends and family will tell you, I am captivated by maple.
 It began during my high school semester at The Mountain School in Vershire, Vermont, where I got my first taste of sugaring.
 After graduating with a B.A. in English from Wesleyan University, I settled out West, where I spent two decades teaching fourth and fifth grade in Oregon.
 Working with kids in the woods, I renewed my maple mania, learning to tap native Bigleaf Maple trees, and launching the Oregon Maple Project in 2020.
-When I’m not tromping through the sugarbush, I’m usually still outdoors, farming, running, backpacking, or cross-country skiing with my husband and two teenage sons.
+When I’m not tromping through the sugarbush, I’m usually still outdoors, farming, running, backpacking, or cross-country skiing.
 Indoors, I continue to pursue the old, slow arts: letterpress printing, bread making, and yoga.
 I am delighted to be focusing this chapter of my life on nature, community, and the irresistible work of sugaring.

 IMG_5895.jpeg